-Over the next several months, the group found ways to do what any combat veteran learns.
-They found a way for the group to survive.
+Over the next several months, the orphaned group found ways to do what any veteran learns.
+They found a way to keep moving forward.
 There were three key milestones that lead to the basis of today's "Vets Helping Vets Anderson".
-First, the group was fortunate to have a leader with a strong future vision and exemplary leadership qualities.
+Each of the fourteen was committed to the group’s long-term survival.
 Second, the group formed a relationship with the Anderson South Carolina Elks Club who welcomed them and provided a meeting place second to none.
-The third and most important milestone was a decision by the original fourteen members that to sustain Vets Helping Vets, any veteran with an honorable discharge would be welcomed with open arms.
-Today, any honorably discharged veteran is welcomed regardless of rank, branch of service, military experience or history.
-Six years later, Vets Helping Vets is a tight knit group of veterans representing World War II up to Iraq and Afghanistan.
+The third and most important milestone was a decision by the original fourteen that to sustain Vets Helping Vets, any veteran with an honorable discharge would be welcomed with open arms.
+Today, any honorably discharged veteran is welcomed regardless of rank, branch of service, military experience, or history.
+Today, Vets Helping Vets is a tight knit group of veterans representing World War II up to Iraq and Afghanistan.

-Currently, approximately 85 to 95 veterans attend our Wednesday morning meetings.
+About 110 to 120 veterans attend our weekly Wednesday morning meetings.
 As you can imagine, most are Vietnam era veterans, but our ranks are growing with veterans from all mid-east conflicts.

-Our meetings have five simple rules: no politics, no religion (however, we do close our meeting with a prayer from our Chaplin), no cussing, no blood and guts war stories and, most importantly, whatever is said in the meeting room stays in the meeting room.
+Our meetings have six simple rules: no politics, no religion (however, we do close our meeting with a prayer from our Chaplin), no cussing, no blood and guts war stories, respect for whoever is speaking, and, most importantly, whatever is said in the meeting room stays in the meeting room.
 Our dress is simple - our black t-shirts with our logo and a veteran's cap.
 No Brasso and no spit-shine.
-We offer comaraderie, close friendships and, most of all, help.
+Our only military relics are our experiences.
+We offer camaraderie, close friendships and, most of all, respect and help.

 What kinds of "help" you may wonder.
-We focus on veterans in the organization on an as needed basis.
+We focus on veterans in the organization on an as-needed basis.
 We also target donations to wider reaching veteran organizations that focus on certain needs and can show an extremely low expense ratio.
-That is, veteran focused groups that can put a remarkably high percentage of their income directly into veteran's hands.
+That is, veteran-focused organizations that can put a remarkably high percentage of their income directly into a veteran's hands.
 We follow that guideline also.
 We are a totally volunteer organization.
 We find ways of getting our treasury directly to veterans.
 One exception - the Wednesday morning coffee and donuts.
-We have kept up yard work for our sickened members, run errands for our aged members and we have made donations towards service dogs for members.
+We “pass the hat” for that essential piece of our fellowship.
+We maintain yards for our sick, handicapped, or aged members.
+We build access ramps for our vets that can no longer handle stairs.
+We run errands for our aged members.
+We make donations towards service dogs for members.
 One of our members donated a kidney to another member and we financially helped them with expenses not covered by insurance.
 Many members staff the local American Legion Honor Guard for local veteran funerals.
 We donate funds to members with unusual emergency needs or assistance with long term care issues.

 If you are an honorably discharged veteran living in upstate South Carolina or adjoining Georgia areas, you are very welcome to join us.